AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 #### Important Dates

-- April 30, 2021 - Workshop paper submission deadline (extend)
+- May 7, 2021 - Workshop paper submission deadline (extend)
 - May 10, 2021 - Notification
 - May 17, 2021 - Camera-ready versions due
-- June 21-22, 2021 - Workshops and Tutorials.
+- June 22, 2021 - Workshops

 _\*All submission deadlines are midnight in the Anywhere on Earth (AoE) time zone._